 - Quit again right away.
 Don’t give smoking a chance to become a habit again.

+- Reread your list of reasons.
 It can help renew your dedication to quitting.
-Add new reasons to the list if you can. - Reread your list of reasons.
+Add new reasons to the list if you can.

 - Think about what you learned from the last time you tried to quit.
 Make a list of what worked (behavior and routine changes, how you avoided triggers) so you can use those tricks again.
 And note what didn’t work so you can avoid those steps moving forward.

 - Use an NRT, such as a nicotine patch or nicotine gum.
+Do what you can to help make cravings and withdrawal easier.

 “For many people, it takes a few quit attempts to be successful,” Roupas says.
 “Keep trying — you’re getting closer each time.”